goodpic/mt-plugin-OpenGraphLike/README.txt

 The Like button lets a user share your content on social networks.
 When the user clicks the Like button on your site, a story appears in the user's friends' News Feed with a link back to your website.
+This plugin supports both static and dynamic publishing.

 PREREQUISITES